WCNewell/utahjs-codealong-dec18/readme.md

 # UtahJS Learner's Group Dec.
 2018 - SLC

 This was a quick code-along during the monthly learner's group meeting.
-It was very encouraging how easily I was able to keep up, plus answer many of the presenter's questions.
+It was very encouraging how easily I was able to keep up, plus answer many of the presenter's questions when he asked participants what should come next.
 I'm nowhere near as awesome as I want and need to be, but I take solace in the fact that one year ago today, I had only been at Galvanize for 2 weeks and this simple app and three tiny pages of code would have blown my mind.
+Now I understand every aspect of this code and what it's doing.